 Jacob pours a box of wooden blocks onto the floor.
 He tells her to imagine that there’s a block for everything in the whole world.
 Take, for example, the construction worker figure, who Alma informs him they now pretend is a lesbian mom.

 Jacob pauses to consider how the world has changed since his time, then continues explaining that from the lesbian mom’s perspective, the block world is everything that exists.
 But from his perspective, it’s as if he’s watching from above and can see so much more.
 Alma is midway between the two, but it won’t always be like that.

 He tries another metaphor, about driving a manual gear car (“stick shift”) vs driving an automatic transmission.
 The stick shift gives you more control of the car, but the automatic is easier to drive.
 Alma tells him that she doesn’t drive a stick so the metaphor is lost on her.
 He gets worked up because he thinks that since no one ever taught her how to drive stick, her education is incomplete.
 She points out that dead men give up the right to complain about how their kids are raised.

 Plus, he died in a car accident, which calls his driving skills into question.
 Jacob reminds her that he believes he was murdered and needs her help to figure out the truth.
 She has psychic talent and wasn’t involved in the original events, so she should be able to see the events of his life clearly.
 Everytime he tries to focus on his own death, he becomes overwhelmed by the trauma and ends up accidentally jumping to someplace else.

 Strangely enough, Alma is having the same issue with her own car accident.

-Right then, she snaps back to the present and reality.
+Right then, she snaps back to her present day reality.
 She’s missed a fight between two of the daycare kids, which she should have dealt with.